 - Toric lenses: Toric lenses are special lenses that correct the lens's abnormal curvature, which occurs with astigmatism.

 - Bifocal lenses: Bifocal lenses contain two prescriptions, one for distance and one for close-up.
-If you are farsighted and have presbyopia, these lenses will allow you to see clearly at all distances.
+If you are farsighted or nearsighted, and have presbyopia, these lenses will allow you to see clearly at all distances.

 - Scleral contacts: Unlike soft lenses that rest on the cornea, these lenses rest on the white of the eye and vault over the cornea.
 They can treat dry eye and keratoconus.